DivyaNandamuri/Online-Book-Store/OnlineBookStore/README.md

 In this online book store project, I will show you how to build a full-stack (MEAN stack) Angular 14 + Node.js with a CRUD Application.
 The back-end server uses Node.js + Express for REST APIs and connects with MongoDB database, front-end side is an Angular App with HTTPClient.

-We will build a full-stack Book Application in that:
+I will build a full-stack Book Application in that:
-- Book has title, description, author, pages,price .
+-Book has ISBN,title, description, author, genre,stock,price .
 - Admin can add, retrieve, update, delete Books.
 - User can buy and return books
 - There is a search box for finding Books by title.